 An application of a fresh new coat of paint is sometimes overlooked.
 It’s a simple and economical method of remodeling, and it can transform your bathroom into something fresh.
 For example, painting your bathroom a bright color can make the space appear more spacious.
 It’ll add illumination to the room too.
 A well-executed paint job on your bathroom can even make you disregard the elements of your bathroom that you haven’t changed yet.

 Install New Lights

 Lighting is one of the first things that people want to change in old bathrooms.
 Badly placed bathroom lighting can make your bathroom a place of gloom.
 For an immediate and dramatic effect, well-placed LED lights can really spruce up a tired-looking bathroom.

 If you have a source of natural light like a window, you can refrain from covering it to allow sunlight in the bathroom during the day.

 Your ageing shower will eventually show signs of wear and tear.
 Replacing it with a custom-built ceramic tile shower will be costly, however.
 A prefabricated shower stall, on the other hand, is far cheaper because you won’t be hiring tile setters.
 Besides, a prefabricated shower just takes hours to install whereas a custom-built tile shower takes days to build.

 Do Your Renovation In Stages

 For those who are accustomed to DIY, staged remodeling is something they are familiar with.
-They usually bring in a specialty builder or contractor for those jobs that need a professional and then do the remaining easier part in stages.
+They usually bring in a specialty builder or a contractor for those jobs that need a professional and then do the remaining easier part in stages.

 Renovating your bathroom is not only costly; it takes a lot of hard work and can be stressful.
-But, following cost-saving tips would make your expenses manageable, without sacrificing quality.
+But following cost-saving tips would make your expenses manageable, without sacrificing quality.
 At the end of the day, you’d want your bathroom to last for, at least, ten years of use.